FC Kochin: Scissors Cup

 In 1997, FC Kochin participated in the Scissors Cup and reached to the final, that held in Kerala.
-The final, against Bahraini side West Riffa club, turned out to be a damp squib with the game abandoned due to a power cut in the stadium.
+The final, against Bahraini side West Riffa, turned out to be a damp squib with the game abandoned due to a power cut in the stadium.
 The Bahraini team were adjudged winners after a coin toss.

-NFL 1998
+NFL seasons

 In the coming years they were not able to replicate the form they showed in their first season, although they managed to come fourth in the national football league in 1998.
 The next three seasons saw them finishing sixth, fourth and fourth again in the National Football League.
 This was the time when FC Kochin was coached by T.K.
 Chathunni, one of the best football coaches in India.

+KPL wins

+FC Kochin crowned the inaugural season of Kerala Premier League in 1998, and later, they retained title, after winning the second edition in December 1999.

 POMIS Cup 2001

 FC Kochin went to Maldives and took part in 15th edition of the POMIS Cup in 2001.
 After achieving second place in group stages, the club moved to semi-final, but lost 2–0 to Club Valencia.